First day of shops reopening in UK and I immediately went out for a post-lockdown street photo challenge in Chinatown.

 The Post Lockdown Street Photo Challenge

 The reality is that having options sometimes becomes a hindrance.
-I know that all too well from my User Experience Design days when my main goal was always “make it simple”.
+I know that all too well from my UX Design days when my main goal was always “make it simple”.

-And so I decided to replicate the feeling with my Fujifilm X-T4.
+And so, I decided to replicate the feeling with my Fujifilm X-T4.
 I went out with the aim of shooting with one lens only.
-Of course with the 23mm f/2, to have the same experience of the X100V even if on a larger scale.
-The camera sensor is actually the same on both cameras, the difference should only be in size.
+Of course, with the 23mm f/2, to have the same experience as the X100V even if on a larger scale.
+The camera sensor is the same on both cameras, so the difference should only be in size.

 I also gave myself a time constraint and decided to set a 15 minutes challenge.

-I was expecting enough people around to have quite a few opportunities even in such limited time.
-Guess you’ll have to watch the video to see how it went. 😉
+I was expecting enough people around to have quite a few opportunities, even in such a limited time.
+Guess you’ll have to watch the video to see how it went. ;)

 POV filming

 This is a completely new experience for me.
 I clipped a GoPro to my chest and filmed the whole challenge, showing myself using the camera whenever I saw a picture to take.
-I played FPS videogames for a while, and this feels the same.
-It’s even the same word in English for both guns and photo cameras!
+I played FPS video games for a while, and this feels the same.
+It’s even the same word in English for guns and photo cameras!
 So First Person Shooter is very much appropriate here.

-The post lockdown street photo challenge is also something I will do again and again, well maybe minus the “post-lockdown” label in a few weeks.
-Setting challenges for yourself is a very effective way to practice, learn, find purpose and inspiration.
-Even simple ones, that’s fine, what matters is setting a goal and feeling a sense of accomplishment in the end.
+The post-lockdown street photo challenge is also something I will do again and again, well maybe minus the “post-lockdown” label in a few weeks.
+Setting challenges for yourself is a very effective way to practice, learn, and find purpose and inspiration.
+Even simple ones, that’s fine.
+What matters is setting a goal and feeling a sense of accomplishment in the end.

 And finally, here’s the YouTube video: